theghostrecords/orientdb-example/README.md

 When we set a property within the same transaction the change is written to the db and a corrupted edge is added to the EmbeddedList.

 ## How to use:
-* Add the root password for the demodb to the database service in docker-compose.yml
+* Set a password for the demodb in docker-compose.yml
-* Add the root password for the demodb to application.yml
+* Add the same password to the application.yml
 * Run docker-compose up
   * This will build the necessary images and add the demo database
   * The services will then start